zeravenyoej/cs-sprint-challenge-hash-tables/README.md

+pull request:
 # Sprint Challenge: Hash Tables

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**